-I don’t know if everyone has a childhood memory of a time in the kitchen when you were struck with the magic of cooking.
+Do you remember the first time you were struck with the magic of cooking.
 For me it was the first time I scrambled eggs.
 I remember being totally mesmerized as I watched the goopy yellow liquid almost instantly transform into scrambled eggs as it hit the hot pan.
-I wanted to make scrambled eggs for everyone – all the time.
-That’s how I feel about Aebleskivers.
-I made them for the first time the other night, as dessert for a bunch of friends.
-I stuffed them with chocolate and sprinkled powdered sugar on top.
-They got all thumbs up.
-And they are so much fun to make.
-I love to watch the batter form into a perfect ball as I turn it in the pan.
-It’s like magic.
+I wanted to make scrambled eggs for everyone - all the time.
+That's how I feel about aebleskiver.
+It's like magic the way they form into perfect spheres.

-Aebleskivers are spherical pancakes.
-They were invented in Denmark and are still popular there, especially around the Christmas holidays.
-They resemble pancakes in color and texture, but they’re balls.
-And you think “how?
-How is this possible?”
+Aebleskiver resemble regular pancakes in color and texture, but they're balls.
+And you think "how?
+How is this possible?"

-The answer is, it takes a special pan, plus some knitting needles or bamboo skewers and a little finesse.
+The answer is, it takes a special pan, knitting needles or bamboo skewers and a little finesse.

-Once the batter sets in the pan for a minute or so, use your knitting needles or a bamboo skewer to slide the Aebleskivers around so they make a one quarter turn.
-The remaining, uncooked batter will slip out and cook.
+- Turn the batter: Once the batter sets in the pan for a minute or so, use your knitting needles or a bamboo skewer to slide each aebleskiver around so they make a one quarter turn.
+The uncooked batter will slip out and cook on the hot pan.

-Aebleskivers are slightly crisp on the outside – soft and fluffy on the inside.
+Aebleskiver are slightly crisp on the outside - soft and fluffy on the inside - so delicious!!

 They make a fun breakfast.
 But if you really want to embrace Danish tradition, serve these around the holidays for dessert and wash them down with mugs of steaming glogg.